froger-me/wp-weixin/README.md

 This plugin adds the following major features to WordPress:

 * **WP Weixin settings page:** to configure the plugin with an Official Account.
 * **Wechat Share:** Share posts and pages on Moments or Send to chat, in a pretty way.
+Triggers javascript events for developers on success and failure.
 * **Wechat JS_SDK:** the `wx` global variable is pre-configured with a signed package to leverage the javascript SDK of Wechat in WordPress themes more easily.
 * **WP Weixin QR code generator:** to create custom codes.
 * **Wechat Authentication:** to automatically create and authenticate a user in WordPress.
-* **Wechat Forced:** to prevent users from browsing the website outside of Wechat.
+* **Force Wechat mobile:** to prevent users from browsing the website outside of Wechat.
+If accessed with an other browser, the page displays a QR code.
 * **Wechat Responder:** acts as an API for developers to receive and respond to calls made by Wechat.
-* **Wechat Force Follow:** to harvest Wechat followers, forcing users to follow the Official Account before accessing the content.
+* **Force following the Official Account:** to harvest Wechat followers, forcing users to follow the Official Account before accessing the content.
 * **Welcome message:** sends a welcome message in Wechat when a user follows the Official Account ; allows to do so with WordPress when the Wechat Responder is enabled.
 * **Menu integration:** allows to set the Official Account menus in WordPress when the Wechat Responder is enabled.
 * **Proxy (beta):** use a proxy to connect to Wechat.